xjrb10/footwear-try-on/README.md

 # Footwear Try On
 Uses Snap's Camera Kit for a basic version of Foot Tracking.
-AR web Application that provides Shoe Placement on Feet that are with or without shoes.
+Immersive AR web Application that provides Shoe Placement on Feet that are with or without shoes.